coopdigital/coop-frontend/design-system/README.md

 ```

 ## Heroku deployment
 Changes should be created on branches then submitted as a pull request.
-[Circle CI](https://circleci.com/gh/coopdigital/workflows/coop-frontend) run a `build_pacakges` (to check that all the foundations and components are building successfully) and `build` to check that the Design system is building correctly.
+[Circle CI](https://circleci.com/gh/coopdigital/workflows/coop-frontend) runs `build_pacakges` (to check that all the foundations and components are building successfully) and `build` to check that the Design system is building correctly.

 Once the branch is merged the Design system is automatically deployed to Heroku (<https://coop-design-manual.herokuapp.com>) using an extra `deploy` step in the Cirlce CI workflow.